SoniaSpindt/csa_textbook/Unit1/IntroToOOP/attributes.md

 5. Number of passengers safely transported
 ```

-I hope you noticed that this list is really generic, and it doesn't account for the fact that our vehicle objects can actually look different for each of the categories listed above.
-This
+I hope you noticed that my list of attribtues is looking rather plain right now.
+In other words, there isn't any specific information associated with the attributes in this list.
+This is due to the fact that these 5 attributes are <b>class</b> attributes.
+This makes it possible for our vehicle objects to look different from one another because each vehicle object will store specific nuggets of information within each attribute listed.
-is due to the fact that these 5 attributes are <b>class</b> attributes.
-They must stay generic so that our classes can make objects that are not exactly the same.

-Every vehicle <b>object</b> created will then store specific nuggets of information within each attribute listed.
 For example, our car object might look like this:

 ```{admonition} Car Object
 1. Has an engine = true